AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/map-group-adh.md

    **Result:** The group appears in the **Name** field.

-1. Assign a role to the group to control the actions members can take in the Data Hub portal, then click **Add**.
+1. Assign a role, or multiple roles, to the group to control the actions members can take in the Data Hub portal, then click **Add**.